hmo99/Web_Scraping_Chewy.com/README.md

 In the chewy folder, my code can extract dog food product information on chewy.com.
 Brand name, date of review, number of reviews, percent of recommendation, sale price, product name, product review content, review rating score and review title are extracted.

 With information extracted, I analyzed data to answer below questionns.
-1.How dog food products on Chewy.com is doing over the past few years based on customer reviews?
+1.How dog food products on Chewy.com are doing over the past few years based on customer reviews?
-2.How can it get better?
+2.How can reviews get better?

-For more detail, please read my blogs: https://nycdatascience.com/blog/author/huimin-ou/
+For more detail, please welcome to read my blogs: https://nycdatascience.com/blog/author/huimin-ou/

 Huimin's Linkedin:
 https://www.linkedin.com/in/huimin-ou/